goodguyry/postcss-tidy-columns/README.md

 ### `siteMax`

 Declares the max-width of the site, at which point the site transitions from fluid width to static width.
-Setting a `siteMax` value ensures the column and margin widths are correct once the site no longer spans the full viewport width.
+Setting a `siteMax` value ensures the column and margin widths are correct once the site width is static.

 Supports any positive integer of unit [`px`|`em`|`rem`].